 Risk assessment and evaluation (RI&E)

-Any dangers within your business are stated in your company’s risk assessment and evaluation (RI&E).
+Any hazards within your business are stated in your company’s risk assessment and evaluation (RI&E).
 The RI&E also describes the protective measure you take.
-You are obliged to conduct an RI&E and it should always be available to your employees.
+You have to conduct an RI&E and it should always be available to your employees.

-Does your company work with dangerous substances?
-Depending on the amount of these substances there are extra lower-tier and higher-tier requirements.
-These requirements are governed by the Major Accident Decree (Besluit risico’s zware ongevallen, Brzo), based on the European Seveso Directive, and the supplementary Risk Inventory and Evaluation (ARIE, in Dutch)
+Depending on the amount of the hazardous substances your company manages, there are extra lower-tier and higher-tier requirements.
+These requirements are governed by the Major Accident Decree (Besluit risico’s zware ongevallen, Brzo), based on the European Seveso Directive, and the supplementary Risk Assessment and Evaluation (ARIE, in Dutch).

 Workplace hygiene strategy

 Are your employees at risk of exposure to hazardous substances such as asbestos, explosives, or acids?
 You must take measures to prevent or minimise this exposure.
-You have to follow the workplace hygiene strategy, as is stated in the Working Conditions Decree.
+You have to follow the workplace hygiene strategy, as is stated in the Working Conditions Decree (Chapter 4, Article 4.4).

 Assessing exposure